lifthrasiir/dcputhings/README.md

 `RET` is equivalent to `SET PC, POP`, and used for returning from the subroutine initiated by `JSR` instruction.

-`BRK` is equivalent to `SUB PC, 1`.
-This forms a simple infinite loop, and used as a *de facto* instruction to terminate the emulator. `HLT` was used to be same as `BRK`, but now has been replaced with the official `HCF` instruction.
+`BRK` and `HLT` are equivalent to `SUB PC, 1`.
+This forms a simple infinite loop, and used as a *de facto* instruction to terminate the emulator.

 `PASS` does not emit the binary at all; it can be used as a placeholder.